havvg/havvg.github.com/_posts/2012-02-18-git-rebase-is-not-a-lion-it-is-a-cat-part-one.markdown

   This post is about quelling some fears off those users - maybe you are one of them?
 ---

+There are many users out there being scared to use git rebase.
+To wrap things up, git rebase is not a lion that will hunt you down.

+It is a cat, it likes you, until you do something fancy and will hurt you once.
+You will know how to deal with the situation properly the next time - but give it a try.

 ## Commits will be lost

 If you think, `git rebase` will erase commits (like in lost forever, right now), you are wrong.
 Let me prove that to you.